“What has been your best travel experience?”

 - Hundreds of Tibetan Buddhist prayer flags, gompas (temples), chorten (holy stone formations), prayer wheels, and inscribed stone tablets.
 All must be perfectly placed in the context of awesome mountain views, as if in a movie set.

-- Hundreds of children with grimy smiles and wind-burnt faces offering greetings of “Namaste!”
+- Hundreds of children with smiles and wind-burnt faces offering greetings of “Namaste!”
 (Nepali greeting that literally means “I bow to you”), their hands placed together in a prayer-like fashion.

 - Trekking porters with names like Babu, Madhav, and Hari (Hari Porter, of course) singing their way over the hills.